D.C. sniper attacks: Preliminary shootings

 On September 14, 2002, 22-year-old Rupinder "Benny" Oberoi, an employee of the Hillandale Beer & Wine liquor store in Silver Spring, Maryland, was shot in the back outside the store.
 Oberoi survived the shooting.
 The shooting was officially linked to Muhammad and Malvo by the Montgomery County Police Department.

 On September 15, 2002, Muhammad Rashid was shot while closing Three Roads Liquors in Brandywine, Maryland.
 Rashid later identified Malvo as the shooter in court.

-On September 21, 2002, at 12:15 a.m., 41-year-old Million A. Waldemariam was fatally shot in the head and back with a .22-caliber pistol in Atlanta, Georgia.
-Waldemariam was helping the owner of a Sammy's Package Store close up for the night when the shooting occurred.
+On September 21, 2002, at 12:15 a.m., 41-year-old Million A. Woldemariam was fatally shot in the head and back with a .22-caliber pistol in Atlanta, Georgia.
+Woldemariam was helping the owner of a Sammy's Package Store close up for the night when the shooting occurred.

 Nineteen hours later on the same day, Claudine Parker, a 52-year-old liquor store clerk in Montgomery, Alabama, was shot in the chest and killed during a robbery.
 Her coworker, 24-year-old Kellie Adams, was critically wounded with a shot through the neck but survived.
 Evidence found at the crime scene eventually tied this killing to the Beltway attacks and allowed authorities to identify Muhammad and Malvo as suspects, although this connection was not made until October 17, almost four weeks later.

 On September 23, 2002, at 6:30 p.m., 45-year-old Hong Im Ballenger was shot in the head and killed with a Bushmaster rifle in Baton Rouge, Louisiana.
 Muhammad and Malvo were later linked to the killing.

-Attacks in the Baltimore–Washington Area
+Attacks in the Washington, D.C. area

-DC and Montgomery County, Maryland
+Washington, D.C. and Montgomery County, Maryland

 At 5:20 p.m. on Wednesday, October 2, 2002, a shot was fired through the window of a Michaels craft store in Aspen Hill, Maryland.
 The bullet narrowly missed Ann Chapman, a cashier at the store.
 Since no one was injured, the shot was assumed to be random, and no serious alarms were raised.
 However, approximately one hour later, at 6:30 p.m., James Martin, a 55-year-old program analyst at NOAA, was shot and killed at 2201 Randolph Road, in the parking lot of a Shoppers Food Warehouse grocery store located in Wheaton.

 On the morning of October 3, four people were shot dead within a span of approximately two hours in Aspen Hill and other nearby areas in Montgomery County.
-Another was killed that evening in the Takoma neighborhood of the District of Columbia.
+Another was killed that evening in the Takoma neighborhood of the District of Columbia: